FOR CHILD PROTECTION

 National overview of the movement to prevent child sex abuse and empower victims through statutes of limitation reform since 2002.
-This report includes an overview of the current and prior criminal and civil SOLs in each of the 50 states, the recent trends in SOL reform, a focus on revival windows and CHILD USA’s rankings of each state’s SOLs.
+This report includes an overview of the current and prior criminal and civil SOLs in each of the 50 States and US Territories, the recent trends in SOL reform, a focus on revival windows and discovery rules and CHILD USA’s rankings of each state’s SOLs.

 Memo tracks the number of civil lawsuits filed by survivors in each state with a revival/window law.
-Data current as of January 1, 2019, and in the process of being updated.
+Data is current as of January 1, 2019, and an updated report will be available soon.

 A factsheet based on cutting-edge research on child sex abuse.
 It is a medical fact that the average age a person discloses they were sexually abused as a child is age 52.